Skip to Main Content

 4. Consider creating workspace to share on Google Drive and create outline of final report - learn more about options for UCI students at http://www.google.uci.edu/

-5. This project is divided into 3 tasks: 1) meet with group, determine assignments & responsibilities - review cancer types; 2) conduct literature review and identify coverage to be included in the annotated bibliography - this includes: general sources from books, encyclopedias, websites, journal review articles covering last 5 years, current research articles from last 1-2 years that are "hot off the press" containing clinical, basic science or technologies ; 3) compose report with references, relevant figures and images
+5. This project is divided into 3 tasks: 1) meet with group, determine assignments & responsibilities - review cardiovascular diseases; 2) conduct literature review and identify coverage to be included in the annotated bibliography - this includes: general sources from books, encyclopedias, websites, journal review articles covering last 5 years, current research articles from last 1-2 years that are "hot off the press" containing clinical, basic science or technologies ; 3) compose report with references, relevant figures and images

 - incidence and impact statistics - background, population demographics, mortality, # of cases